open-component-model/ocm-website/content/en/docs/guides/complex-component-structure-deployment.md

 With the transfer complete, we now have a component that we can use and deploy.

+### Podinfo Components

+#### Backend

+The backend files contain the following relevant data:

+- manifests
+    - `configmap.yaml`
+        - contains configuration options such as `PODINFO_UI_COLOR`
+    - `deploy.yaml`
+        - the deployment configuration. __note__ that this deployment yaml contains an image setting that will be configured.
+        ```yaml
+            spec:
+            containers:
+            - name: backend
+                image: not-an-image
+        ```
+    - `kustomization.yaml` makes sure only the relevant files are applied
+    - `service.yaml` to expose the service endpoint and make discoverable
+- `config.yaml`
+    - contains the configuration and localization rules which will be applied to the deployment file.
+        - Localization
+            - will use an `image` resource to replace the above image value with the correct one
+        - Configuration
+            - will use the config information to configure some default values for those values such as color and message.

+#### Frontend

+Frontend contains the same file structure as backend.
+The only differences are the deployed services.

+#### Cache

+The cache contains the same resources as backend.
+The only differences are the values of those deployments.

+## Constructing the Kubernetes Objects

 ### ComponentVersion

 We start by creating an image pull secret since the component that we just transferred is private.
 This pull secret will be